 Now let’s take a quick look at some of the advanced options.

-OK so if you look at the screen shot above, you’ll see that on this page you have options to set custom redirects for each referrer, i.e. Facebook, Twitter, etc, and send them to specific pages on your blog or website.
+OK, so if you look at the screenshot above, you’ll see that on this page you have options to set custom redirects for each referrer, i.e. Facebook, Twitter, etc, and send them to specific pages on your blog or website.

 Now, this could be very useful for targeting specific types of traffic and bouncing visitors to pages, content, or offers that could be of relevant interest to them.
+I can’t stress enough on the importance of the relevant interest part.

 You can also redirect by geo-location, again this could be very useful if you wanted to create custom pages, signup forms or offers on your blog targeted at those geo-located visitors.